 In IP networks, convergence is the process by which routing protocols find alternative paths around failed network elements (links or nodes).
-Cisco leads the industry in the development of implementation and protocol optimizations such as IP prefix prioritization, which can reliably deliver significantly subsecond network convergence times for unicast routing protocols such as Open Shortest Path First (OSPF), Intermediate System to Intermediate System (IS-IS), and Border Gateway Protocol (BGP), and for multicast routing protocols such as Protocol Independent Multicast (PIM).
+Cisco leads the industry in the development of implementation and protocol optimizations such as IP prefix prioritization, which can reliably deliver significantly subsecond network convergence times in cases of network element failure for unicast routing protocols such as Open Shortest Path First (OSPF), Intermediate System to Intermediate System (IS-IS), and Border Gateway Protocol (BGP), and multicast routing protocols such as Protocol Independent Multicast (PIM).
 For details, see the following document: